 - Pet the Dog: There's his risking his life to defend Athena from a Koga-possessed Abzu, as well as his attempt at expelling Abzu from Koga rather than killing them both.
 Albeit, neither attempt amounts to anything aside from some bought time, but it pays off in the end.

-- Reverse Mole: Tries infiltrating the Pallasites for information early in the second season, but rapidly loses interest and goes back to handing them their asses instead.
+- The Mole: Tries infiltrating the Pallasites for information early in the second season, but rapidly loses interest and goes back to handing them their asses instead.

 - Retool: Another Silver Cloth that became a Bronze Cloth, with no explaination.